frederickalonso/rfactor2-tgm-community-tire-development/TGM_REALTIME_PARAMETERS_REFERENCE.md

 **Tuning Guidelines:**
 - Multiple entries define temperature-dependent specific heat
 - Typically left at default values (air properties)
-- Only adjust if using different gas (e.g., nitrogen)
+- Only adjust if using a different gas (e.g., nitrogen)

 ---